jtudelag/OCP_Killer_Features/OCPv3.3/README.md

 curl "http://$route/hello"
 ```

-As you can see, It takes 5second before it responds.
-No we are going to annotate our route to 4s timeout.
+As you can see, It takes 5 second before it responds.
+Now we are going to annotate our route to 4s timeout.
 And see what happens.

 ```